 Good dating is a combination of going with your heart and then verifying that based on your gut.
-Your brain should actually have the least input, which is difficult for overthinkers (and yes I know that the “gut” and the “heart” are likely in the brain as well).
+Your brain should actually have the least input, which is difficult for overthinkers (and yes I know that the “gut” and the “heart” are likely in the brain, however polyvagal theory is challenging this).

 Those who didn’t go with their heart often are in loveless and boring relationships, or they pine for exes or crushes because they chose the “safe” choice that met their checklists (or even worse, their parents’ checklists).

 Those who didn’t let their gut check their heart often ended up with abusers and highly toxic partners, as I did recently.
 You probably ignored the way that person treated others (like past romantic interests, signs of personal trauma, and other factors that were telling you to run far away!